 (June 28, 2018) “Fake news” has become a complicating factor in today’s society and is of particular concern to the scientific community.
 It has the ability to communicate false information, undermine the scientific process, and create distrust of scientists within the general public.
 Join us as a panel of VIMS scientists and media professionals discuss how fake news affects science and how to distinguish it from scientifically sound news stories.
 View archived video here.
-Access "Fake news" site created for lecture here.
+Access "Fake news" site created for the lecture here.

 Deep Sea Discoveries

 (July 25, 2018) The deep sea is a mysterious and intriguing place.
-Join us as Dr. Mike Vecchione, an expert on deep sea squids and octopods, shares information on the rare creatures he has encountered during his explorations of the ocean depths.
+Join us as Dr. Mike Vecchione, an expert on deep-sea squids and octopods, shares information on the rare creatures he has encountered during his explorations of the ocean depths.
 Dr. Vecchione is a Zoologist with the National Marine Fisheries Service, Curator of Cephalopods at the Smithsonian's National Museum of Natural History and an adjunct faculty member at VIMS.
 View archived video here.

 (August 30, 2018) Underwater grasses are an important part of Virginia’s coastal bay ecosystem as they improve water quality, store carbon, and provide critical habitat for juvenile blue crabs, striped bass, bay scallops, and other aquatic species.
 In the 1930s, seagrasses, and the bay scallops that depended on them, completely disappeared from Virginia’s coastal bays.
 Join us as Dr. Robert Orth shares how seagrass restoration efforts led by VIMS scientists are paving the way for the restoration of bay scallops on the Eastern Shore of Virginia.
 View archived video here.